Vickybarai/Devops/Docker/Docker.md

 Use multi-stage builds for optimized images

-Keep instructions clear and minimal layers
+Keep instructions clear and minimal